Kaor00/shop/README.md

 # shop
 online market by PERN

-in both dirrectorues we must make a command "npm i"
+in both dirrectorшes we must make a command "npm i"